-Mercantil.com provides an indexed business directory for over 100,000 companies.
+Mercantil.com provides an indexed business directory for over 200,000 companies and over 5,500 business activities.
 Within each industry, the user is able to browse companies, websites, and opportunities.

 Chile's major English language paper, The Santiago Times, offers extensive business coverage with a focus on news pertaining to finance, economy, and trade as they relate to Chile.

 The Ministry of Economy, Development, and Tourism, also known as Ministerio de Economía, Fomento y Turismo, is responsible for the promotion and development of the Chilean economy through proper regulatory actions.
 Features include studies and surveys in business, innovation, and a foreign trade procedures section.
 This site is only available in Spanish.

 The Ministry of Health, also known as Ministerio de Salud, is responsible for the oversight and regulation of the Chilean healthcare industry.
 This site contains a list of regulations, publications, and health services in efforts to promote a healthier nation and ensure access to medical care for all citizens.
 Only available in Spanish.